What Is Rumination Syndrome and Can It Cause Health Problems?

 - Upper respiratory tract problems

-If you or someone you know suffer from rumination syndrome and need help finding treatment that’s right for you, call our helpline at to discuss treatment options with one of our phone counselors.
+If you or someone you know suffer from rumination syndrome and need help finding treatment that’s right for you, call our helpline at 800-598-5053 (Who Answers?) to discuss treatment options with one of our phone counselors.